 The Letter Box Study Group has identified around 800 different types of post box, all adapted for different environments.
 Small lamp-post boxes were introduced in 1896 for use in London squares and rural locations; oval boxes with two letter slots emerged in larger towns and cities, and enamel-fronted boxes were inserted into the walls of Post Offices.

 In the last 160-odd years, around two dozen contractors have been hired as post box designers.
 The results – from J W Penfold’s elegant 1866 hexagonal box, to the rectangular sheet steel designs of 1968, and the Olympic gold boxes – means we don’t have one criteria for listing boxes, but a number listed are based on their rarity, age, intactness, location near listed buildings (like the Cambridge Penfold box above) and design quality.

-A more detailed history can be found on the British Postal Museum and Archive website – our banner image, by Martin Deutsch, shows the museum’s ‘pillar box alley’.
-For information on other types of street furniture that we consider for assessment, from street lighting to sign posts, read our Selection Guide.
+A more detailed history can be found on The Postal Museum’s website – our banner image, by Martin Deutsch, shows the museum’s ‘pillar box alley’.
+For information on other types of street furniture that we consider for assessment, from street lighting to signposts, read our Selection Guide.